fal-ai/dbt-fal/docsite/docs/Reference/variables-and-functions.md

 ## Read functions

-There are also available some familiar functions from `dbt` to read the models and sources as a Pandas DataFrame.
+The familiar dbt functions `ref` and `source` are available in fal scripts to read the models and sources as a Pandas DataFrame.

 ### `ref` function